The law changed on 1 May 2026. Section 21 is abolished and new tenancies are now assured periodic tenancies. See what every landlord must do →

 Section 21 abolished.
 Fixed-term assured tenancies abolished.
 Ground 8 threshold raised to 3 months.
 Information Sheet required for every tenancy by 31 May 2026.
 Read the full guide.

-Form 3 — what it was
+Form 3 — what it actually was

-The relevant prescribed form for a rent increase on any assured periodic tenancy is now Form 4.
-See our Form 4 page.
+The relevant prescribed form for a rent increase on a private assured periodic tenancy today is Form 4A.
+See our Form 4A page for the full procedure.

 What if I served a contractual rent review under my old AST?